cheng2zhang/tempering/prog/NAMD/README.thstat.md

 The overall temperature distribution can now be tuned by the new parameter `adaptTempWeightExp`.
 In terms of the distribution of the inverse-temperature, beta, this parameter corresponds to x as in w(beta) ~ 1/beta^x.
-Equivalently, the distribution of temperature T, is given by T^(x-2).
+Equivalently, the distribution of temperature T, is given by T^(x - 2).
 Thus, to achieve a flat-T histogram, we need to set x = 2.
 To achieve a flat-beta histogram, we need to set x = 0.
 The default value is 1.0, which corresponds to a flat-ln(T) histogram.